Moo-Ack-Productions/bpy-build/docs/actions.md

 # Hooks
 BpyBuild also supports the concept of hooks.
 Currently, the following hooks are supported:
-- `main`: executed during the build process; working directory is set to a copy of the source tree under `build/stage-1`
+- `main`: executed during the build process; directory is set to a copy of the source tree under `build/stage-1`
-- `pre_build`: executed before building; working directory is set to the `addon_folder` variable defined in `bpy-build.yaml`
+- `pre_build`: executed before building; directory is set to the `addon_folder` variable defined in `bpy-build.yaml`
-- `pre_install`: executed before installing the built addon; working directory is set to `build/`
+- `pre_install`: executed before installing the built addon; directory is set to `build/`
-- `post_install`: executed after installing the built addon; working directory is set to the addons folder of the Blender version last installed to
+- `post_install`: executed after installing the built addon; directory is set to the addons folder of the Blender version last installed to
-- `clean_up`: executed after all other build processes; working directory is set to the `addon_folder` variable defined in `bpy-build.yaml`
+- `clean_up`: executed after all other build processes; directory is set to the `addon_folder` variable defined in `bpy-build.yaml`

 > [!IMPORTANT]
 > `pre_install` and `post_install` are executed for each version BpyBuild installs the addon to.
 For example, if BpyBuild installs to Blender 4.0 and Blender 4.1, `pre_install` and `post_install` will be executed twice, once for 4.0 and once for 4.1